 If you’ve opened OR closed a personal Citi AA card in the last 24 months, you can’t get another one.
 But, that rule doesn’t extend to the business card.

-And that’s awesome because you can earn 70,000 American Airlines miles – enough for a ton of awesome reward flights – after meeting the minimum spending requirement of $4,000 in the first 4 months of account opening ($1,000 per month for 4 months) with this card.
+And that’s awesome because you can earn up to 60,000 American Airlines miles – enough for a ton of awesome reward flights – after meeting tiered minimum spending requirements:

 Even better, opening this card won’t count toward your 5/24 status.
 You need to show some business income, but the $95 annual fee is waived the first year.
 An easy card to scoop up a huge amount of American Airlines miles.
 It doesn’t get higher than this.